Page Reviewed / Updated - Jul. 2019

 Each state has different Medicaid HCBS waivers.
 To determine if your state will pay for a walk in tub, you should examine the benefits of your state's Medicaid waivers to see if they will pay for durable medical equipment, assistive technology, home modifications or environmental accessibility adaptations.
 A complete list of Medicaid waivers relevant to the elderly can be found here.

-Home Modification Grants - On a more positive note, there are several VA programs that provide assistance which can be used for the purchase and installation of a walk in tub or shower.
-The VA offers 3 different grants for disabled veterans: these are the Specially Adapted Housing (SAH) Grant, the Special Home Adaptation (SHA) Grant and the Home Improvements and Structural Alterations (HISA) Grant.
+Home Modification Grants - On a more positive note, there are several VA programs that provide assistance which can be used for the purchase and installation of a walk in tub or roll in shower.
+The VA offers 3 different grants for disabled veterans: these are the Specially Adapted Housing (SAH) Grant, the Special Home Adaptation (SHA) Grant, and the Home Improvements and Structural Alterations (HISA) Grant.
 Of these, the HISA Grant is the most applicable to aging veterans as their disability need not be connected to their military service.
+In other words, veterans who require a roll in shower simply because of aging challenges may qualify under the HISA Grant.
+Please note that a roll in shower is different from a walk in tub and HISA Grants do not cover walk-in tubs.

-Veterans Directed Home and Community Based Services (VD-HCBS) - this is a program modeled after Medicaid's Consumer Directed HCBS in which the participant is provided with a certain budget for their care requirements and given a certain amount of flexibility to spend that budget on the services and supplies they determine as necessary.
+Veterans Directed Home and Community Based Services (VD-HCBS) - this is a program modeled after Medicaid's Consumer Directed HCBS.
+With VD-HCBS, participants are provided with a set budget for their care requirements and given a certain amount of flexibility to spend that budget on the services and supplies they determine as necessary.
 Under this program, a veteran may choose to allocate a portion of the allowance toward the purchase and installation of a walk in bathtub or shower.
 Learn more about VD-HCBS.

 There are several other options which can help pay for a walk in tub, though it should be noted that these are not necessarily available to everyone.